9 Interior & Exterior House Painting Rules

 You need to have a high-quality roller and brush.
 You may even want to consider an airless sprayer that you can rent at most tool outlets or home improvement stores.
 One of the easiest ways to paint is to use the airless sprayer to apply first and then back-roll it with the roller to give the surface texture.

 Airless sprayers can be tricky.
 You will need to pay close attention to the directions to get experience.
 You should start with a side of the house that is not visible until you perfect your spray skills.
-Or, if your neighbor is a professional house painters, you can ask him/ her for a visual demonstration.
+Or, if your neighbor is a professional house painter, you can ask him/ her for a visual demonstration.
 Meaning, free work of course!!

 Use a 5-gallon paint bucket.
 You may want to consider using a paint strainer to avoid the paint from clogging the sprayer.